AgustinSRG/webrtc-cdn/doc/signaling.md

 ### Offer

-In order to send an SDP offer, an `OFFER` message is required, including the request ID as an argument and the SDP message in the body.
+In order to send an SDP offer, an `OFFER` message is required, including the request ID as an argument.

+The type and SDP must be encoded as JSON, following the [RTCSessionDescription](https://developer.mozilla.org/en-US/docs/Web/API/RTCSessionDescription) structure.

 ```
 OFFER
 Request-ID: request-id

-sdp line 1
-sdp line 2
+{offer json}
 ...
 ```

 ### Answer

-In order to send an SDP answer, an `ANSWER` message is required, including the request ID as an argument and the SDP message in the body.
+In order to send an SDP answer, an `ANSWER` message is required, including the request ID as an argument.

+The type and SDP must be encoded as JSON, following the [RTCSessionDescription](https://developer.mozilla.org/en-US/docs/Web/API/RTCSessionDescription) structure.

 ```
 ANSWER
 Request-ID: request-id

-sdp line 1
-sdp line 2
+{answer json}
 ...
 ```

 ### ICE Candidate

-For exchanging ICE candidates, `CANDIDATE` messages are used, including the request ID as an argument and the SDP message in the body.
+For exchanging ICE candidates, `CANDIDATE` messages are used, including the request ID as an argument.

+The candidate information is exchanged in the body in JSON format, following the [RTCIceCandidate](https://developer.mozilla.org/en-US/docs/Web/API/RTCIceCandidate) format.

+For the end of candidates message, the body must be empty.

 ```
 CANDIDATE
 Request-ID: request-id

-sdp line 1
-sdp line 2
+{candidate json}
 ...
 ```